openhealthcare/opal-pathway/README.md

 ### Road Map

-Pathways was initially supposed to be a stepped form, however the doctors prefer long forms.
+Early versions of Pathways leant heavily on the concept of wizard-style forms with multiple steps.
+After testing this with real users however we find that they frequently prefer long forms.

 The next iteration for pathways therefore...

 * Must build on the UnrolledPathway to make it easier to enter new steps
 * Must use the Item api and take advantage of the form controller argument so we can have the same forms accross the board